 • Apparently what remains are only RYMUR material copies kept in the States.
 FOIA materials give some accounting: (1) notes about “sets of copies” being distributed and (2) notes indicating FBI HQ received its copy of everything collected.
 It is unknown what, if any, undocumented materials were kept.

 • The FBI has released 3 CDs of documents under FOIA.
 Much of this material was unreadable.
 Part of it was subsequently recopied.
-The FBI reading room index of FOIA materials has two listings under Jonestown: (1) Jonestown – 48,738 pages (which comprise three CDs released to this site and are available here upon request) and (2) Summary – 365 pages which can be downloaded from the FBI’s website [Editorial note: The number of pages available through the FBI’s website has since been reduced to 287].
+The FBI reading room index of FOIA materials has two listings under Jonestown: (1) Jonestown – 48,738 pages (which comprise three CDs released to this site and swhnich have been split into their component sections and uploaded to this site’s FBI FOIA page and (2) Summary – 365 pages which can be downloaded from the FBI’s website [Editorial note: The number of pages available through the FBI’s website has since been reduced to 287].

 • The FBI has not released any kind of index of the RYMUR materials.
 There are two indices that refer to the PT documents which the FBI recovered in Jonestown after November 18.
 These indices are cursory at best, organized into such broad categories – “Legal,” “Financial,” “Administrative Functions” – that they don’t even help the FBI find details for their own investigation.